Help for you as employers defending wrongful dismissal or unfair dismissal claims

 Constructive dismissal is a claim that your employee can bring if they resign in response to you acting in a way that amounts to a fundamental breach of their contract.
 To be able to succeed in a claim for constructive dismissal in a Tribunal, your employee must be able to prove that there was a fundamental breach of their employment contract which then caused them to resign.

 An example of a situation where your employee may be able to bring a claim of constructive dismissal against you is if you changed your employees hours without their agreement.
 They could then decide to resign and claim constructive unfair dismissal.

-Due to the complexity of the law in this area, we recommend seeking unfair dismissal advice from expert employment law solicitors if you are considering dismissing an employee.
+Due to the complexity of the law in this area, we recommend seeking unfair dismissal advice from expert Employment Law solicitors if you are considering dismissing one of your employees.

 We encourage you to seek expert legal advice at an early stage.
 We can ensure that your reasons for wanting to dismiss fall within the permitted reasons.
 We will also check that your company policies are up to date to make sure you follow a fair process.
 Even if your employees do not have sufficient service to be able to bring an ordinary unfair dismissal claim, any employee can bring a wrongful dismissal claim.
 We will ensure you do not breach your employee’s contract terms and fall foul of wrongful dismissal law.

 In addition, there are a number of exceptions where a qualifying period of service is not required.
 These constitute automatic unfair dismissals.
 For instance, if you dismiss your employee for taking part in lawful industrial action within a protected period, for whistleblowing, for enforcing a right under the Working Time Regulations or for Health and Safety reasons, this would be an automatic unfair dismissal.